 This does not cover topic such as Authentication Authorization and Accounting or full SDA integration that is currently beyond the scope of this document.

+IT organizations are challenged with protecting endpoints and IOT devices everyday.
+New IOT devices get connected everyday and these are pretty much unknown so it is hard to protect them and provide them right level of access to the network.
 Visibility is the first step towards securing an endpoint.
 Key to endpoint visibility is the ability to successfully identify and classify different types of Endpoints that are IT and IOT devices.

 Cisco AI Endpoint Analytics is a solution that detects and classifies endpoints/IOT devices into different labels such as (Endpoint Type, Hardware Model, Manufacturer, OS Type).
 This can be called as Multi-Factor Classification (MFC) or assigning multiple labels to endpoints.
 A big advantage in doing this to categorize endpoint by variety of ways that can be used in enforcing access policies from ISE.